 How to Book a Low Cost Holiday

-Book all inclusive: Booking a low cost all inclusive holiday means you pay up front to have all your meals and drinks provided in the hotel, usually for a much lower price than buying all your meals individually in the resort.
+Book all inclusive: Booking a low cost holiday that is all inclusive means you pay up front to have all your meals and drinks provided in the hotel, usually for a much lower price than buying all your meals individually in the resort.
 It also limits the amount of money you'll have to spend in resort, and helps you stay within your budget.

 Check for ATOL protection: All holiday companies selling air package holidays are required to hold an ATOL license, which protects customers from losing their money or getting stranded abroad in the event that their holiday provider gets into financial difficulty.
 Protection is free and will ensure your money is refunded if the holiday company ceases trading.